 The turkey did not have a specific recipe to follow though there was a whole page to explain how one would go about roasting the huge bird in different scenarios.
-I just made my basic turkey that I usually make for the holiday though obviously it meant that it was not completely 1960s authentic.
-One day I will share this recipe but as it is one of those recipes that I do a little different each time, I will have to sit down and really figure out the actual recipe.
-Also the mashed potatoes did not have a recipe in the cookbook either.
-I just simply mashed the boiled potatoes with a lot butter, some milk and a generous amount of black pepper and salt.
+I just made the basic turkey that I usually make for the holiday though obviously, it meant that it was not completely 1960s authentic.
+Also, the mashed potatoes did not have a recipe in the cookbook either.
+I just simply mashed the boiled potatoes with a lot of butter, some milk, and a generous amount of black pepper and salt.

 Last on the menu was cranberry sauce and rolls.
 I did hit a bit of a snag with the cranberry sauce as it was supposed it be this gorgeous homemade jellied cranberry mold.
 The problem you ask?
-Well I need fresh cranberries and when I made this whole menu, those were not available in the grocery stores yet.
+Well, I need fresh cranberries and when I made this whole menu, those were not available in the grocery stores yet.
 So I ended up substituting a can of jellied cranberry sauce.
 I do now have the cranberries and plan to make the recipe.
 If it works out I will share it in a later post.
-The rolls I just used some store bought ones as again there was no recipe for them in the book.
+For the rolls I just used some store-bought ones as again there was no recipe for them in the book.

-I was nervous about making a whole bunch of new recipes in one go but these were surprising easily to make.
+I was nervous about making a whole bunch of new recipes in one go but these were surprisingly easy to make.
 I had the whole main course done in about two and a half hours with a little planning.
-This was probably considered a good beginner menu at the time for a first time Thanksgiving hosts.
-I love stress free Thanksgiving menus and this one did not disappoint.
+This was probably considered a good beginner menu at the time for the first-time Thanksgiving hosts.
+I love stress-free Thanksgiving menus and this one did not disappoint.

 An easy cornbread stuffing recipe from 1963.

 - 1 teaspoon salt

 - 1 cup of chicken broth

 - Mix together in a large mixing bowl the bread cubes, corn bread crumbles, poultry seasoning and salt and pepper.
 Salt and pepper.